aspose-cells/Aspose.Cells-Products/cells/java/create/xlt/_index.md

 1. Create an instance of [Workbook class](https://apireference.aspose.com/cells/java/com.aspose.cells/Workbook).
 1. Access the relevant worksheet using getWorksheets.get() method.
-1. Select the relevant cell, input the value into the desired cell using the identifier, like A1, B3, etc.
+1. Select the relevant cell, input the value into the desired cell using the cell name, like A1, B3, etc.
 1. Save the workbook as XLT format using the save() method.

 {{% /blocks/products/pf/agp/feature-section-col %}}